-The Certificate of Applied Counselling Studies with a specialization in Community Agency Support Counselling explores the role of community counsellors dealing with: special-needs cultural diversity. populations. fund raising. networking for various client groups, community settings and outreach programs.
-Students learn and practice basic counselling and administrative skills related to: community outreach programs, becoming a "change agent", influencing public policy. advocating for clients.
-The courses, which are subject to change to remain current, emphasize the application of community-based counselling theory in simulated agencysettings.
+The Certificate of Applied Counselling Studies with a specialization in Community Agency Support Counselling explores the role of community counsellors dealing with:

+cultural special-needs diversity, populations, fund raising. and networking for various client groups, community settings and outreach programs.
+Students learn and practice basic counselling and administrative skills related to: community outreach programs, becoming a "change agent", influencing public policy. and advocating for clients.
+The courses, which are subject to change to remain current, emphasize the application of community-based counselling theory in simulated agency settings.